salexzee/serialize/README.md

 #Serialize

-A command line tool for storing the serial numbers of your items.
+A command line tool for storing the serial numbers of your most valuable items.